holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 2. Check if you are still inside the nix-shell.
    _Your terminal should similar to this_ `[nix-shell:~/path-to-workspace/developer-exercises/path-to-exercise]$`.
 3. Implement the function `get_book`.
-4. Compile your code: `./run_build.sh`.
+4. Compile and test your code: `cd tests && npm install && npm test`.
-5. Run the test: `./run_tests.sh`.
-6. Don't stop until the test runs green.
+5. Don't stop until the test runs green.

 </inline-notification>